 Fleur from C -et- C

-She is the designer and maker behind the vegetable tanned leather bags and belts and beaded earrings and necklaces for C -et- C.
+Fleur is the designer behind the vegetable tanned leather bags, belts and beaded jewellery for C -et- C.

-She works with a small team in Somerset, creating new designs, styling the new collections and currently finding new makers to collaborate with.
+She works with a small team in Somerset, creating new designs, styling new collections and mindfully searching for makers to collaborate with.

 Coming from a background in Textiles and the Interiors industry, Fleur started C -et- C with the dream to celebrate natural materials, craftsmanship and creating pieces that will last.